KorigamiK/PSPHDC-23/Presentation.md

 # Future Implications & Ideas

-!TODO

-I think the biggest thing is that now you can build networking - related apps with TLS 1.2 support, so you can actually download files from any https site (the PSP had some internal http and ssl libraries, but those are old, and then you can't connect to current servers)

-It reopens the PSP for the internet age, and opens the door for a lot of new possibilities.
+- It reopens the PSP for the internet age, and opens the door for a lot of new possibilities.

+- Now you can create homebrew PSP apps with TLS 1.2 networking support:
+  - you can download files,
+  - connect to APIs,
+  - and upload data, from any HTTPS web server